 Abbi Jacobson and Ilana Glazer

 Bieber is a Canadian singer, actor, and songwriter.
 He may be the most well-known singer who started on YouTube.
-He was only 12 years old when he began posting his videos to the platform (with the help of his mom no less).
-Overtime, his channel accumulated a large following, at which point he was noticed by a big record label that asked him to record a demo tape.
+He was only 12 years old when he began posting his videos to the platform (with the help of his mom).
+Over time, his channel accumulated a large following, at which point he was noticed by a big record label that asked him to record a demo tape.
+The rest is history.

 You’ll notice that a lot of these YouTubers are described as having overlapping pursuits (ie. actor, writer, and producer, or, singer, songwriter, and producer), illustrating the different types of skills that YouTuber influencers bring to the table, and how one type of creative pursuit can help to broaden the scope of another.